2011-03-15Getting an SQL Server Execution Plan

 SET STATISTICS PROFILE ON

-Once enabled, each executed statement produces an extra result set.
-E.g., select statements produce two result sets—first the result of the statement; then the execution plan.
+Once enabled, each executed statement produces an extra result set. select

-The tabular execution plan is hardly usable in SQL Server Management Studio because the StmtText is just too wide:
+The tabular execution plan is hardly usable in SQL Server Management Studio because the StmtText

-The benefit of the that representation is that it can be copied without loosing any information.
-That is very handy if you like to post an SQL Server execution plan to a forum, or the like.
-In that case, it’s often enough to copy the StmtText column and format it a little bit:
+The advantage of this representation is that it can be copied without loosing relevant information.
+This is very handy if you want to post an SQL Server execution plan on a forum or similar platform.
+In this case, it is often enough to copy the StmtText

 select COUNT(*) from employees;